QuiLinxinag/xxxyy.github.io/README.md

 	+ Do you EMI programs include a variety of student-centered learning activites?
 	+ Do you demostratate a good level of English proficiency and is your speech is intelligible to your students?
 	+ Do you posses pedagogical sklls that can help facilitate your students learning?
-- 	Motivation Q1
+- 	Pass Q1
-- 	Motivation Q2
+- 	Pass Q2
 		+ after reflecting on your own EMI teaching what would do differentlyl in you next class.

 - in EMI classes